Carlos Marighella

-Carlos Marighella ([ˈkaʁluz ˌmaɾiˈɡɛlɐ]; 5 December 1911 – 4 November 1969) was a Brazilian politician, writer, and militant of Marxist–Leninist orientation.
+Carlos Marighella ([ˈkaʁluz ˌmaɾiˈɡɛlɐ]; 5 December 1911 – 4 November 1969) was a Brazilian politician, writer, and Marxist–Leninist militant.
 Critical of nonviolent resistance to the Brazilian military dictatorship, he founded the Ação Libertadora Nacional, a Marxist–Leninist urban guerrilla group, which was responsible for a series of bank robberies and high-profile kidnappings.
 He was killed by police in 1969 in an ambush.
 Marighella's most famous contribution to revolutionary literature was the Minimanual of the Urban Guerrilla.

 Biography

 Marighella was born in Salvador, Bahia, to Italian immigrant Augusto Marighella and Afro-Brazilian Maria Rita do Nascimento.
 His father was a blue-collar worker originally from Emilia, while his mother was a descendant of enslaved Africans, brought from the Sudan (Hausa blacks).
 He spent his young life at a house in Rua do Desterro, at the Baixa do Sapateiro neighbourhood, where he would graduate from primary and secondary education.
 In 1934, he left the Polytechnic School of Bahia, where he was pursuing a degree in civil engineering, in order to become an active member of the Brazilian Communist Party (PCB).
 He then moved to Rio de Janeiro to work in the restructuring of PCB.

+Son of an Italian Roman Catholic father and a mother of African Muslim background, Carlos was raised in a Catholic household, eventually becoming atheist in his early 20s.

 Arrests

 Marighella was first arrested in 1932, after he wrote an offensive poem about the administration of Bahia intervener Juracy Magalhães.
 On 1 May 1936, during the Getúlio Vargas time in presidency, he was once again arrested for subversion.
 He was arrested again by the political police led by Filinto Müller.
 He remained in jail for a year.
 He was released by "macedada" (the measure which freed political prisoners without pressing charges against them).
 After his release, he once again entered clandestinity, along with all members of PCB.
 He was recaptured in 1939.
 He was not released until 1945, when an amnesty during the democratization process of the country benefited all political prisoners.

 The following year, Marighella was elected constituent federal deputy by the Bahian branch of PCB, but he lost his office in 1948 under the new proscription of the party.
 Back in clandestinity, he occupied several offices in the leadership of the party.
-Invited by the Central Committee of the Communist Party of China, Marighella visited China between 1953 and 1954 in order to learn more about the Chinese Communist Revolution.
-In May 1964, after the military coup, he was shot and arrested by agents of the Department of Social and Political Order (Departamento de Ordem Política e Social - DOPS), the political police, at a movie theater in Rio.
+Invited by the Central Committee of the Chinese Communist Party, Marighella visited China between 1953 and 1954 in order to learn more about the Chinese Communist Revolution.
+In May 1964, after the military coup, he was shot and arrested by agents of the Department of Political and Social Order (Departamento de Ordem Política e Social - DOPS), the political police, at a movie theater in Rio.
 He was released in the following year by a court order.